actframework/act-doc/en/configuration.md

 * **act.namedPorts**

 specifies a list of port names this application listen to.
-These are additional ports other than the default [http_port](http.port)
+These are additional ports other than the default [http.port](#http_port)

 The list is specified as